 Greek Caretaker Govt.
-Resigns ATHENS, April 1, (Reuter).-Greek Prime Minister Ioannis Paraskevopoulos resigned yesterday following a split in the support for his coalition government.
+Resigns ATHENS, April 1, (Reuter).- Greek Prime Minister Ioannis Paraskevopoulos resigned yesterday following a split in the support for his coalition government.
 He offered his resignation to King Constantine during an audience.
 The King later summoned Greek political leaders in an effort to solve a crisis caused by the fifth collapse of a government in two years.
 George Papandreou, 80-year-old veteran leader of the Union of the Centre Party, spent more than two hours with the King at the royal palace, which was surrounded by a strong cordon of police.
 Panayotis Kanellopoulos, leader of the National Radical Party saw the king later accompanied by Dr. John Passalides, president of United Democratic Party.
-The three-month-old caretaker government of Ioannis Paraskevopoulos was forced out of office by a threat from the National Radical to withdraw its support.
-FLY PIA TO BANGKOK Bangkok - Thailand's capital city, famous for its pagodas and palaces, will be served by PIA every Monday and Saturday.
-Bangkok is the focal point of international air Calcutta Peaceful After Rioting APRIL 1, 1967 NEW DELHI, April 1, (AP) .--Indian Home Minister V.B.
-Chavan reported to Parliament Thursday that "peace has been restored" in Calcutta after two days of rioting between Sikhs and Hindus resulting in 11 deaths and 157 people injured.
-Reading a statement, Chavan said leaders of the Sikh and Hindu communities had met, Chief Minister Ajoy Mukherjee and formed "peace committees.'
+The three-month-old caretaker government of Ioannis Paraskevopoulos was forced out of office by a threat from the National Radical Union, one of the two main parties, I tract last year under which Bakhtar to withdraw its support.
+Calcutta Peaceful After Rioting NEW DELHI, April 1, (AP) .-Indian Home Minister V.B.
+Chavan reported to Parliament Thursday that "peace has been restored" in Calcutta after two days of rioting between Sikhs and Hindus resulting in 11 deaths and 157 people in- Reading a statement, Chavan said leaders of the Sikh and Hindu communities had met, Chief Minister Ajoy Mukherjee and formed "peace committees.'
 He said the dispute began Monday when Sikhs "chased away" Hindus who had come to worship at a Shiva temple situated inside a Gurdwara-a Sikh place of worship.
 Chavan said a Hindu crowd collected outside and set fire to the Gurdwara and prevented the fire brigade from putting out the fire.
 He said the Sikhs Tuesday wanted to take out a procession to "mourn the loss of their place of worship."
 The Bengal government allowed this on condition that no weapons were carried by the Sikhs.
-BAKHTAR HEAD BACK KABUL, April 1, (Bakhtar) .---Abdul Hamid Mobarez, President of the Bakhtar news agency returned to Kabul after a visit to Britain and Yugoslavia where he toured press agencies, broadcasting institutes and other news organisations.
+BAKHTAR HEAD BACK KABUL, April 1, (Bakhtar) .-- Abdul Hamid Mobarez, President of the Bakhtar news agency returned to Kabul after a visit to Britain and Yugoslavia where he toured press agencies, broadcasting institutes and other news organisations.
 In England Mobarez observed the activities of Reuters and the British Broadcasting Company and had talks with the Thompson Foundation about the possibility of the foundation assisting Bakhtar news agency in training newsmen.
 In Belgrade Mobarez discussed relations between Tanjug and Bakhtar news agencies.

-The two agencies signed a con-Union, one of the two main parties, & tract last year under which Bakhtar receives Tanjug's coverage in Kabul. the breaking down of the ing. virtually perfect agreement between Einstein's prediction and observation is a telling psychological blow.
-Perhaps Dicke's theory will now command more interest.
-In the meantime experimental relativity has emerged from the doldrums of the last 50 years.
-Two important tests of general relativity are planned for the near future One, which involves bouncing radar signals off Mercury when it is on the far side of the Sun, is conceptually similar to the earlier light-bending experiment, but it will be a good deal more accurate.
-The other is quite new: it is based on the behaviour of a gyroscope orbiting in a satellite.
-Newton's Einstein's and Dicke's theories make very slightly different predictions.
-To discriminate between Einstein and Dicke it will be necessary to measure movements of the gyro's axis equivalent to a degree in several hundred years, but the Stanford University scientists who devised the experiment say they can do it.
+The two agencies signed a conreceives Tanjug's coverage in Kabul.